YUME permission model

 --allow-exec,--allow-local-ip,--control-full(or the equivalent JSON config field).
 This is the global “feature is allowed on this server” upper bound. - Per-key meta entry.

-"allow_exec": true(or"allow_local_ip","control_full") inauth_keys.meta.
+"allow_exec": true(or"allow_local_ip") in the visitor policy.
 Default is deny.
-The server flag never grants permission to a key that does not opt in.
+The server flag never grants permission to an identity that does not opt in.

 File layout